shakacode/shakapacker/README.md

 - Yarn

 ## Features
+- No requirement, just convenient, to use the webpack configuration part.
+The only requirement is that your webpack configuration create a manifest.
+- HMR with the webpack-dev-server
 - [Webpack v5](https://webpack.js.org/)
 - ES6 with [babel](https://babeljs.io/)
 - Automatic code splitting using multiple entry points
 - Asset compression, source-maps, and minification
 - CDN support
-- Rails view helpers
+- Rails view helpers that fully support webpack output
-- Extensible and configurable
+- Extensible and configurable.
+For example, all major dependencies are specified as peers, so you can upgrade easily.

 ### Optional support